Phlebotomy Technician Application Process

 - The Phlebotomy Technician program is open to all students.
 A health science background is not required to apply.

-- Applicants must meet the Technical Standards required by the program.
+- Applicants must meet the Technical Standards and Essential Functions required by the program.

 Applications for this program are accepted on an on-going basis once all admission requirements have been met.
 Students are admitted based on their application date on a first-come, first-served basis.